Identity Resolution and Entity Mastering for the Enterprise Context Layer

 How mastered entities improve downstream systems

 When identity resolution and entity mastering work correctly, the benefits propagate through every system that consumes entity data.
 Analytics teams get accurate counts and aggregations because they operate on deduplicated, governed entities rather than fragmented source records.
-Retrieval systems return complete context for a query because the entity's full attribute set and relationship neighborhood are consolidated in one place.
+Retrieval systems return complete context because the entity's full attribute set and relationship neighborhood are consolidated in one place.

 The operational value of mastered entities compounds as more systems consume them.
 Each additional consumer that relies on the context layer instead of building its own resolution logic reduces drift and duplication across the enterprise.